-Due to the new Sales Tax requirements, I will be not be selling anything to customers in Mass., Nebraska, New York, Ohio, Pennsylvania, Rhode Island, and Virginia until your State comes up with a reasonable small seller exemption from State sales tax collection.
+Due to the new Sales Tax requirements, I will be not be selling anything to customers in Mass., Nebraska, New York, Pennsylvania, Rhode Island, and Virginia until your State comes up with a reasonable small seller exemption from State sales tax collection.

 Reasonable offers are considered on non-sale items.
 The main categories are on left and the subcategories are within the categories.